fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq13.png" %}

-_Figure 13; A topographic representation of the time-frequency representations of the relative change in beta (15-25 Hz) power, for combined gradiometers, after 0.5-1.0s, obtained using ft_topoplotTFR._
+_Figure: Topographic representation of the time-frequency representations of the relative change in beta (15-25 Hz) power, for combined gradiometers, after 0.5-1.0s, obtained using ft_topoplotTFR._

 Now that looks much better!

 Finally, let's plot the difference between conditions using the combined gradiometers.
 Should we calculate the combination before or after we do the comparison (i.e. (left-right) / (left+right))?
 Why?

     cfg = [];